muhammadzkralla/Z-Articlez/rust/rust_playground/notes/NOTES.md

 `longest()` is a function that is valid over the lifecycle `'a` and takes two arguments, `x` which is a borrow of a string that is valid over the generic lifecycle `'a`, and `y` which is a borrow of a string that is valid over the generic lifecycle `'a`, and returns a string that is valid over the generic lifecycle `'a`.

-Note that rust infers the value of the generic lifecycle `'a` automatically and we don't need to worry about this part.
+Note that Rust infers the value of the generic lifecycle `'a` automatically and we don't need to worry about this part.
 We just suppose that it's the shortest lifecycle of the given arguments.

 ## Rust's Lifetime Elision Rules